jbeomlee93/AdvCAM/README.md

 # Installation

 - We kindly refer to the offical implementation of [IRN](https://github.com/jiwoon-ahn/irn).
-- This repository is tested on Ubuntu 18.04, with Python 3.6, PyTorch 1.0.1, Torchvision 0.2.2, CUDA 9.0, and 1x NVIDIA TITAN X GPU.
+- This repository is tested on Ubuntu 18.04, with Python 3.6, PyTorch 1.4, pydensecrf, scipy, chaniercv, imageio, and opencv-python.
 ## Usage

 #### Step 1.
 Prepare Dataset